 - Dr. Cox from Scrubs: "I megaloathe you all."

 - Eureka Nathan Stark about Carter: "Yes, he said invisibling."

 - Season 5 of Project Runway had Blaine, who constantly applied "-licious" to words.

-- During a Mr. Show sketch in which San Francisco is being renovated into "New San Francisco", the GloboChem tells the people/audience (as if he's just reciting a speech, with little energy) "When you see the New San Francisco, you'll say 'San Frantastic.'"
+- During a Mr. Show sketch in which San Francisco is being renovated into "New San Francisco" by the Mega-Corp GloboChem, a corporate executive gives a lifeless speech telling the audience, "When you see the New San Francisco... you'll say...
+'San Frantastic.'"

 - Fergie is Fergalicious.

-- Funkadelic should probably be canonized as the patron saints of this trope, insofar as it refers to music.
+- Parliament-Funkadelic should probably be canonized as the patron saints of this trope, insofar as it refers to music.
 Supergroovalisticprosifunkstication!

 - Spiky Joe, a side-character from, Paper Mario: The Thousand-Year Door, has this to say: "When I thinks something's cool, I always say it's "spiketastic'! ...It might catch on."

 - The three beach fish girls in Mario & Luigi: Superstar Saga.
 Some of the words they came up with?
 'Wonderfied' and 'Grandular'